NadeemA23/GeneralQuiz/README.md

 - Male and female
 - individuals looking to test their knowledge
 - Those who enjoy interactive web experiences.
-- wide range of ages , anyone interested in common knowledge quizes
+- wide range of ages , anyone interested in common knowledge quiz's

 ### What these users would be looking for: